 - Stomach cramps

-You’d need to check the protein powder ingredients before you buy it, as some are lactose and gluten-free, but they may also contain traces of peanuts.
-There are whey protein powders that do still contain milk (lactose), so you’d need to look at the fine print and check for allergens on the label.
+Some of these can be avoided by checking the ingredients before you buy it, as some are lactose and gluten-free, but they may also contain traces of peanuts.
+There are whey protein powders that do still contain milk sugar (lactose), so you’d need to look at the fine print and check for allergens on the label.

 Monitor your water consumption, as you could dehydrate when using a protein powder if you’re not drinking enough.